 It’s generally diagnosed in children and young adults, although it can occur at any age.
 It’s most commonly diagnosed in children

 In addition to the symptoms outlined above, a child may experience additional symptoms, such as:

 - wetting the bed after a history of being dry at night

 - a yeast infection in a prepubescent girl

 Flu-like symptoms are caused when undiagnosed diabetes causes ketones to build up in the bloodstream.
-This condition is called diabetic ketoacidosis (DKA).
-DKA is a medical emergency and requires immediate medical treatment.
+This condition is called diabetic ketoacidosis.
+This condition is a medical emergency and requires immediate medical treatment.

 - persistent infections or a slow-healing wound

 - numbness or tingling in your hands or feet